sdesros/vic-manbiki-shonen/README.md

 5. Enjoy! :)

 ### Conversion Notes
-This version is a conversion from Robin's slightly optimized version of the game Shoplifting Boy".
+This version is a conversion from Robin's slightly optimized version of the game "Shoplifting Boy".

 Changes made:
 * Conversion of the audio is approximate.
 Tried to map the PET tones used to the VIC-20's, but not always possible due to how they are ordered.